John Textor: Digital Domain

 Digital Domain went bankrupt in 2012 and a short time later, Textor was sued by the state of Florida for $80M.

 The Supreme Court of New York and the Inspector General of the State of Florida cleared Textor of any financial wrongdoing, and The Athletic reported that he had received a settlement from the hedge fund that caused the collapse.
-The settlement awarded Textor $8.5 million in financial damages and assigned all technology assets of Digital Domain’s Florida studio.
+The settlement awarded Textor $8.5 million in financial damages and assigned all technology assets of Digital Domain's Florida studio.

 SEC filings demonstrate that Textor used the award of these technology assets to launch the business that would ultimately become fuboTV.
-Textor went on to launch Facebank in 2013. “a technology-driven intellectual property company engaged in the development and promotion of human likeness technologies”, and, in 2020, he bought sports streaming platform fuboTV, merging the two businesses before floating them on the New York Stock Exchange as FuboTV Inc.
+Textor went on to launch Facebank in 2013. "a technology-driven intellectual property company engaged in the development and promotion of human likeness technologies" and, in 2020, he bought sports streaming platform fuboTV, merging the two businesses before floating them on the New York Stock Exchange as FuboTV Inc.

+These early ventures through Wyndcrest established Textor’s reputation as an investor in technology and media companies, leading to later roles in digital media, virtual production, and professional sports ownership.